Hitchwiki/hitchhiking-data-standard/NOSTR.md

 # Tag Structure
-Use all tags from `STANDARD.md` and the following Nostr-specific tags that make interacting with the Nostr events easier.
+Use the following Nostr-specific tags that make interacting with the Nostr events easier.

 | Tag           | Value Type             | Required? | Purpose & Notes                                            | NIP-99 Standard? |
 |---------------|------------------------|-----------|------------------------------------------------------------|-----------------|